Rate this page:

 When choosing your scopes, the recommendation is to use classic scopes.

-All applications are limited to a maximum of 50 scopes.
-When adding scopes in the developer console, you receive a warning when you reach this limit.
-If you reach the limit, review your use of scopes and ensure you're using classic scopes to the maximum extent possible and remove any unnecessary granular scopes.
+It's recommended that you use less than 50 scopes in an application.
+When adding scopes in the developer console, a count of the scopes added to your app is displayed.
+If you are approaching 50 scopes, review your use of scopes and ensure you're using classic scopes to the maximum extent possible and remove any unnecessary granular scopes.

 The easiest way to set your app's scopes is to: